Armin-AF/Server-Side-CacheSystem/README.md

 dotnet test
 ```

+## Front End

+This project also includes a front end, built with React, that utilizes the back end API to display information about a GitHub user.
+The user can enter a GitHub username and receive information such as the user's name, bio, location, number of public repositories, and profile URL.
+The front end also displays the time taken to fetch the data and whether or not the data was retrieved from cache.

+The React code uses functional components and hooks, including useState and useEffect, to manage the local state and fetch data from the API.
+Axios is used for making the API calls.
+The UI is styled using a .css file.

+The front end allows users to easily access and display information about GitHub users in a visually appealing way.
+It demonstrates the use of React, hooks, and API communication in a web application.

 ## Built With

 - .NET Core - The .NET Core platform
 - HttpClient - The HTTP client used to communicate with the API
 - Newtonsoft.Json - The JSON library used to serialize and deserialize API responses
+- React - A JavaScript library for building user interfaces
+- TypeScript - A statically typed superset of JavaScript that adds features to the language

 ## License